Understanding learning: education and neuroscience

 In 2014, we launched the Education and Neuroscience Initiative in partnership with the Education Endowment Foundation (EEF).

-These are some of the only interventions to have been systematically tested on this scale for academic impact in the classroom.
+These projects are some of the only educational interventions informed by neuroscience to have been systematically tested at scale for academic impact in the classroom.

 - Fit to Study: examining the effect of exercise on academic achievement (read blog post)